classification

 Calibration Analysis - By collecting predictions with their logprobs and comparing to ground truth, you can measure how well-calibrated the model is.
 If predictions with logprob -0.1 are only correct 70% of the time (not 90%), you know the model is overconfident and can adjust thresholds accordingly.

-Prioritization — Logprobs let you prioritize review.
-Low-confidence predictions are most likely to be wrong—review those first.
+Prioritization - Logprobs let you prioritize review.
+Low-confidence predictions are most likely to be wrong, so review those first.
 High-confidence predictions can wait or be auto-approved.

 The key insight: logprobs turn your classifier into a probability estimator.
 You're no longer asking "is this true or false?"
 You're asking "what's the probability this is true?"
 That's a fundamentally more useful question.